barchart/watchlist-client-js/docs/content/concepts/security.md

 }
 ```

 A **context** is a container for users.
 In other words, your "context" is your organization.
-You can your "context" as follows:
+You can conceptualize your "context" as follows:

 ```text
 ├── context